A quick update – Conference a great success

 Melbourne (Vic), Brisbane (Qld), Newcastle (NSW) … where to for 2020, the 4th conference?

 We will publish some information and presentations from the conference over the coming weeks.
 There is a large volume of material to sort, edit and format so please be patient.
 We will keep everyone up to date on our social media channels, Facebook, Twitter and Instagram.

-People with haemochromatosis, their families, scientists, doctors and specialists will gather together in Newcastle for one weekend in August to talk about the past, present and future of haemochromatosis.
+People living with haemochromatosis, their families, researchers and health professionals will gather together in Newcastle for one weekend in August to talk about the past, present and future of haemochromatosis.
 The 3rd Biennial Australasian Haemochromatosis Conference took place over the weekend of 25 & 26 August 2018 in Newcastle, NSW.

 Conference Organising Committee